-Vendor risk management (VRM) is the management of the risks associated with the use of any outsourced processes, products or services.
+Third party risk management (TPRM) is the management of the risks associated with the use of any outsourced processes, products or services.
 This includes the identification, assessment and mitigation of those risks.
 The goal of VRM is to allow organizations to take advantage of the benefits of working with third parties while ensuring the protection of their sensitive information and assets.

-As organizations rely more and more on third-party vendors for goods, services and products, VRM has become a critical component of a company’s overall risk management strategy.
+As organizations rely more and more on third-party vendors for goods, services and products, TPRM has become a critical component of a company’s overall risk management strategy.

 In recent years, the supply chain has exploded with the rise of outsourcing, cloud computing and other vendor-dependent business models, driving many companies to outsource multiple business functions.

 In the early 2000s, the world opened its eyes to the importance of managing vendor risk, after several leading companies were impacted by data breaches due to vulnerabilities in their third-party systems.
 People realized that vendors were not being properly managed and a number of regulations were introduced to mitigate this issue.

 Organizations responded to these incidents by developing vendor risk management programs to properly identify, assess and mitigate third-party risks.
 Today, VRM is considered a best practice and is a requirement of many laws and regulations.

 As companies become increasingly dependent on an ever-growing list of vendors, many of the earlier TPRM programs are now outdated, tedious and complicated.
 The new look is modern, sophisticated, all-in-one TPRM programs.

 Vendor Risk, Third-Party, Supply Chain, what’s the difference?

 There are many names for an organization’s outsourced processes and products.
 Are they all the same?
 Completely different?
 They are very similar with slight nuances: